liammcluckie/Cook-House/TESTING.md

 - *"As a first time visitor, I want to find creating an account a quick, simple and secure process."*

-    - All navigation links are displayed in a top level nav bar as well as in the footer.
+    - All navigation links are displayed as a top level feature as well as in the footer.
 This increases the UX of the website as including links in the footer as well as a fixed overlay nav menu means the user does not need to scroll in order to navigate away from their current location.

     - Depending on the users session status a CTA button is displayed on the landing page.
 If the user is not signed in the button will display *"Register"* therefore meaning a first time user can instantly sign up with one click.